nexmo-community/opentok-session-lambda-python/README.md

     - You can then request a new session by passing the `<session_id>` to the `/token` endpoint.

 ##### Examples:
 Go to the URL provided by the deploy process.
-Below are some examples of what sample requests may look like:
+Below are some examples of what sample requests may look like: (Your URL will vary.)

 GET `https://7ulasfasdasdfw4.execute-api.us-east-1.amazonaws.com/dev/`